Don’t Rural Areas Deserve Access to Improved Internet Service?

 - Sustainability: Applicants must demonstrate that the proposal will be sustainable going forward.

-Posted on March 15, 2011, in Landscapes/Geography and tagged Broadband Internet access, canada, Great Northern Peninsula, Internet service provider, Labrador, Newfoundland & Labrador, Rural area, Trans-Labrador Highway.
+Posted on March 15, 2011, in Nature and tagged Broadband Internet access, canada, Great Northern Peninsula, Internet service provider, Labrador, Newfoundland & Labrador, Rural area, Trans-Labrador Highway.
 Bookmark the permalink.
 5 Comments.